Please take a look at my latest video. It is 13 minutes long:

 This site continues to be a work in progress.
 Come back often and see how the site is growing and changing just as the learning and violence work is continually growing and changing!

 Who Am I?

 Besides being a cyclist (yes that’s me in the photo above – and that’s a common sight – as I race around town) I am a community-based researcher and educator with enormous energy and passion for deepening my understanding and engaging with others about the impact of violence on learning and ways to address these impacts to support learning for all of us.
 My dream is to help to create equitable educational settings anywhere and everywhere so that students who have experienced any form of violence can understand how that has impacted our learning, take part in new conversations, and find commonality with others as we explore new strategies to support successful learning.

 Through my work I have learned the importance of bringing our whole selves to learning. and have come to delight in becoming more fully present in the moment and in the world and to enjoy creative forms of expression.
-I am developing a Vipassana meditation practice, exploring photography, mosaic and other crafts.
-I love to find new beauty in old relics – smashed china and junked furniture become beautiful mosaics, broken and worn items can be glued, plastered, refinished and made anew.
+I am deepening a Vipassana and engaged Buddhist meditation practice (in the tradition of Thich Nhat Hanh), exploring photography, mosaic , felting, and other crafts.
+I love to find new beauty in old relics – smashed china and junked furniture become beautiful mosaics, broken and worn items can be glued, plastered, refinished and made into something new.
 I love the richness of metaphor in these creative endeavours!
+Nobody and nothing needs to be discarded, however badly it has been damaged by mistreatment, everything and every body can find new life and beauty with nurturing care.
 I am a lifelong gardener delighting in the opportunities for new growth each spring.
 I want to nurture community,creativity, wellness and peace – the potential for learning and change – in our hearts and on this land.

 “by violence I mean any way we have of violating the identity and integrity of another person” Parker J. Palmer, A Hidden Wholeness, 2004